 By Amy Willis

 Why do we think of Manhattan as the land of skyscrapers?
 Have you ever really noticed the shape of the Midtown skyline?
 EconTalk host Russ Roberts has, and he’s been perplexed.
-So this week he welcomed Jason Barr to the program to discuss his new book, Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
+So this episode he welcomed Jason Barr to the program to discuss his book, Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
 There are very few skyscrapers between City Hall and 34th Street, but it’s probably not because of some of the reasons often cited.

 1. What did “sprawl” look like in the early days of Manhattan?
 What was the (perhaps ironic?) role that public transportation played in this phenomenon?2.
 There’s a lot of discussion about the technologies that contributed to the era of skyscrapers, including elevator technology.
 Roberts suggests that the Otis elevator brake may have been the most important breakthrough in urban life.
 To what extent do you agree?
 If you don’t agree, what’s your nomination?